2025–26 Boise State Broncos men's basketball team

-The 2025–26 Boise State Broncos men's basketball team represents Boise State University during the 2025-26 NCAA Division I men's basketball season.
-The Broncos are led by 16th-year head coach Leon Rice as members of the Mountain West Conference (MWC).
-They play their home games at ExtraMile Arena in Boise, Idaho.
+The 2025–26 Boise State Broncos men's basketball team represented Boise State University during the 2025–26 NCAA Division I men's basketball season.
+The Broncos were led by 16th-year head coach Leon Rice as members of the Mountain West Conference (MWC).
+They played their home games at ExtraMile Arena in Boise, Idaho.

-The season marks the last season for Boise State in the MWC.
+The season marked the last season for Boise State in the MWC.
 In September 2024, the Pac-12 Conference announced that Boise State was one of four schools that would join that conference after the 2025–26 school year.

 Previous season

-The Broncos finished the 2024-25 season 26-11, 14-6 in Mountain West play to finish in a tie for fourth place.
+The Broncos finished the 2024–25 season 26–11, 14–6 in Mountain West play to finish in a tie for fourth place.
 As the No. 5 seed in the Mountain West tournament, they upset San Diego State in the quarterfinals and New Mexico in the semifinals to reach the tournament championship game.
 However, they lost to Colorado State in the championship game.
 They received an at-large bid to the first-ever College Basketball Crown Tournament, where they defeated George Washington in the first round, Butler in the quarterfinals, before losing to Nebraska in the semifinals.